JAYKALIA007/music-player/README.md

 TECHNICAL CHALLENGES:

 Dynamic Progress Tracking - Although I think it was a good to have considering this assignement but neverthless I felt it to be the most challenging.
-It's a dynamic music slider that tracks song progress using requestAnimationFrame, automatically updating and navigating between songs.
+It's a dynamic music slider that tracks song progress, automatically updating and navigating between songs.